-A total of 150 bats were tested for ABLV in Australia between January and June 2016 (Table 2).
-Nine cases of ABLV infection were reported in bats (6.0% of the bats submitted for testing) (Table 3).
+A total of 196 bats were tested for ABLV in Australia between January and June 2018 (Table 2).
+This includes 19 insectivorous bats submitted by bat carers as part of an ongoing surveillance project conducted by the Queensland Department of Agriculture and Fisheries.
+Five cases of ABLV infection were reported in bats (2.6% of the bats submitted for testing) (Table 3).
 As described above, testing of unwell bats is not representative of the whole bat population; consequently these results over-estimate the level of ABLV infection in the wider bat population.

-Table 2: ABLV testing by bat species (Jan - Jun 2016)
+Table 2: ABLV testing by bat species (Jan - Jun 2018)